-3.14.
-Of those who answered the Draft district vision and Local Plan options consultation question on the Green Gap between Sturry and Broad Oak, the majority agreed with the preferred option of: Option NE5J (preferred option) - keep the existing green gap identified in the current Local Plan.
+- 3.18.
+Of those who answered the 2021 Draft district vision and Local Plan options consultation question on the Green Gap between Sturry and Broad Oak, the majority agreed with the preferred option of: Option NE5J (preferred option) keep the existing green gap identified in the current Local Plan. - 3.19.

-- 3.15.
 It was acknowledged in the 2017 Local Plan that Strategic Site 2 Land at Sturry/Broad Oak, would need to clearly identify and explain how the green gap would be integrated in the masterplan.
 The site now has a granted planning permission with a masterplan which identifies the green gap.
-To reflect this, it has been proposed that the green gap to the west of the A291 be drawn as it is in the masterplan to ensure the continued protection of the entire green gap. - 3.16.
-As set out in the Development Topic Paper (2022), SLAA011 Land North of Popes Lane is being proposed for allocation.
-The settlement boundary of Sturry has been reviewed to include the residential development on this site.
-Due to the close proximity of Broad Oak, it has been proposed that the green gap be extended to the north-east to prevent any future development which could lead to the coalescence of the two settlements.
+To reflect this, it has been proposed that the green gap to the west of the A291 be drawn as it is in the masterplan to ensure the continued protection of the entire green gap. - 3.20.
+The Regulation 18 draft Local Plan (2022) identified SLAA011 Land North of Popes Lane for a residential development allocation.
+Sturry's settlement boundary was also reviewed to include the residential development on this site.
+However, due to the close proximity of Broad Oak, it was proposed that the green gap be extended to the north-east, and within the boundary of this site, to prevent any future development which could lead to the coalescence of the two settlements. - 3.21.
+Through the Regulation 18 draft Local Plan consultation (2022), representations were received from the developer on the evidenced need for the extension of the green gap.
+The green gap extension however is required to reduce the risk of coalescence between Sturry and Broad Oak in light of the draft Local Plan (2024) site allocation Policy R9 'Land north of Popes Lane'. - 3.22.
+Whilst the green gap extension overlaps the site boundary for Policy R9, the Development Topic Paper (2024) sets out the amount of development which can be accommodated within the allocation boundary to retain the integrity of this green gap.
+The green gap boundary can be found on the draft policies map and under Policy DS19 Habitats, landscapes and sites of local importance.